epogrebnyak/haskell-intro/README.md

    just one thing out with you from this repo, take this topic list - it will guide you throughout your learning whatever resources you choose to study with.

-2. This repository holds session transcripts (as played in interpreter and saved scripts) by class 1-7 closely following the topics above.
+2. This repository holds session transcripts (as played in interpreter and saved scripts) by `class 1-7` closely following the topics above.
 Hoping to do some work on organisisng the classes for future reference.

-3. Extra links for [quick and longer readings](biblio.md).
-As we went though the course
-   we looked for good references to follow up on topics studies.
-Here is our little collection.

 ### Follow-up